Follow the instructions below to configure the integration of PractiTest with your local SVN Repository.

 We recommend you test this integration to make sure it works correctly.

 You can cover most cases by testing the following 3 basic scenarios:

 - Make a commit to an issue that does not exist, make sure you cannot commit the change.

-- Make a commit to an issue that you’re not assigned to, you should also not be able to commit the change.
+- Make a commit to an issue that is not assigned to you, you should also not be able to commit the change.